programminghistorian/jekyll/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

-- [ ] Assign yourself in the "Asignees" menu
+- [ ] Assign yourself in the "Assignees" menu
 - [ ] Assign at least one individual or team to "Reviewers"
   - [ ] if the text needs to be translated, assign the relevant language team(s) as "Reviewers" and tag both the team as well as the managing edtor in your PR.
 Please follow the [translation request guidelines](https://github.com/programminghistorian/jekyll/wiki/Requesting-Translation-Guidelines) when writing your PR description
 - [ ] Add the appropriate "Label"